when inflation doesn’t bring blood to the river

-Surely they have taken note that in recent times, despite the fact that the Spanish risk premium is rising and is at the highest levels of this month of May, and even of the whole year, there is hardly any talk about it .
-But it is that something is not news when it is not relevant and, in the case of the differential between German and Spanish debt at 10 years, this importance comes from their levels: reaching 73 basis points in the month is nothing to worry about, and more so, when a year ago we spoke of 117 basis points.
+They have surely taken note that in recent times, despite the fact that the Spanish risk premium is rising and is at the highest levels of this month of May, and even of the whole year, there is hardly any talk about it .
+But it is that something is not news when it is not relevant and, in the case of the spread between German and Spanish debt at 10 years, this importance comes from their levels: reaching 73 basis points in the month is nothing to worry about, and even more so, when a year ago we spoke of 117 basis points.

 And those levels do not worry, coming from where we come.
 Even with the lowest levels of the year, in February, with 57 basis points in the risk premium.
 The fervent support of the ECB is still there, which monolith, without moving.
 Bond purchases remain and above all, most importantly: the clear message that the horizon remains supportive as long as the crisis lasts.
 An endorsement with which the financial markets, without breathing easy, we see that they move with a certain tightening of the spreads, in those 20 basis points increased in 3 months, but with which they can coexist.